parkverdict

 Salem Maritime National Historical Park

-The Main Arsenal 59WORTH IT NPS Photo
+The Main Arsenal 59GOOD RANGE NPS Photo

 National Historic Site · MA